deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

-![view on an editor-app showing information about upcoming "DC OFFDEM/FOSDEM logistics](../assets/blog/2025-01-editor.png) Different messengers and transport servers have different "send rate limits", namely how many messages are allowed to be send per time duration, and how many bytes an application update can carry.
+![view on an editor-app showing information about upcoming "DC OFFDEM/FOSDEM logistics](../assets/blog/2025-01-editor.png) Different messengers and transport servers have different "send rate limits", namely how many messages are allowed to be sent per time duration, and how many bytes an application update can carry.
 The [updated editor app](https://webxdc.org/apps/#webxdc-editor) now respects [sendUpdate limits](https://webxdc.org/docs/spec/sendUpdate.html#messaging-layer-limits-for-sendupdate),